jorawebdev/Web-Development/README.md

 webdevfe@gmail.com

 ## Professional Experience
+Today, offering a standard solution is not enough.
+To make it worth the investment, you need the right customized solution for your web application.
+You need a web developer with experience in multiple technologies.

-I'm a UI Architect, Web Developer, with a solid experience in building modern web applications with performance, secuirty and scalability in mind.
-I work with clients in and outside of San Francisco Bay Area on projects focused on data visualization, APIs, UI frameworks, responsive design, accessibility and more.
+Hi!
+I’m a San Francisco Bay Area based web developer with a solid technical experience in building modern web applications with performance, security and scalability in mind.
+My work is focused on building customized applications, data visualization dashboards, components, API development and integration, responsive design, web accessibility , general web development and fixing bugs.
 I always keep my skills fresh by staying on top of the latest technologies, industry trends and practices.
-I would love to learn your company's needs.
-Please reach out.

 * 18 + years of solid web development experience
 * I work with modern technologies